LinXiaLanShui/blue-water/README.md

-# nothing there, just a try, sorry for wasting your time
+# Nothing there, just a try, sorry for wasting your time
+# A try, too.
+See you.